 Changes to Your Support or Child Custody

 When parents are unhappy with their custody or visitation orders, they can seek modifications of the custody orders.
-In California, parents must go to a court-provided mediator to try to work out their differences before seeing a judge.
-If parents can’t come to an agreement during mediation, the matter will go in front of a judge to make a decision which considers the best interests of the child.
+In California, parents must go to a court-provided mediator to work out their differences before seeing a judge.
+If parents can’t agree to mediation, the matter will go in front of a judge to decide the best interests of the child.

 Temporary Emergency Orders

 A court can grant temporary orders on an emergency basis.
 Whether it is a change to an existing order or you need a new order, there is a way to get into court in just a few days.
 An emergency must exist that might mean permanent harm to a person or financial situation, such as child abuse or the other party has cashed out a retirement plan without permission.

 It is important to speak with a knowledgeable family law attorney who can explain what can and cannot be taken to court in an emergency.
 These temporary arrangements can be a means of ensuring the safety of the children until parents can go to mediation or that the financial situation stays the same until the property is divided.